rezacsedu/art-images/README.md

 4. Graphic Art
 5. Iconography (old Russian art)

-Because it is a classification problem, I wanted to use my newly learned knowledge in deep learning and convolutional neural networks (CNN).
-However, first things first, the downloaded zip file has two more zip files, which it turns out are somewhat similar in context but not quiet.
-So I decided to combine the two into one dataset.
+### Modivation

+Can we use deep learning and create a convolutional neural networks (CNN) to predict what category a given image is from.

 ### Code Snippet

 I ended up adding several more layers, including `Dropout` layers to help to avoid over-fitting.